nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README.md

-# CHIP RT1060 All-cluster Application
+# CHIP RT1060 All-clusters Application

-The all-cluster example implements a server wich can be accesed by a CHIP controller and acts on software level as a zigbee coordinator and accepts basic ZCL comands on a number of clusters.
+The all-clusters example implements a server which can be accesed by a CHIP controller and can accept basic cluster commands.

 The example is based on
 [Project CHIP](https://github.com/project-chip/connectedhomeip) and the NXP RT1060 SDK,